meghanleia/sauce-demo-tests/README.md

 # Swag Labs Automated Tests

-Comparison of Playwright and Selenium WebDriver for web automation testing using [saucedemo.com] (https://www.saucedemo.com) as the test web application.
+This project consists of a suite of functional and end-to-end UI web automation tests using the Playwright framework and [saucedemo.com] (https://www.saucedemo.com) as the test web application.

-I've updated this file...
+Learn more about Playwright on their [website] (https://playwright.dev/)